 Communication is an incredibly powerful and necessary tool in management.
 A manager with an ability to communicate effectively has the power to motivate on a level that the manager without such a skillset will never.

 Lindsay Maynard, of Colorado Christian University, emphasizes that communication is a two-way street, meaning that effective communication is not only being able to explain your perspective and the company’s perspective, but rather, “listening to your team and working with them to produce results within their position.”

 Humans have two ears and one mouth and yet seem to think talking is more important than listening and an effective manager has learned the opposite to be the case.

-To lead effectively, you’ll also need to really understand task management and proper delegation.
+To lead effectively and reach your way to success, you’ll also need to really understand task management and proper delegation.
 You need to do an excellent job of assigning tasks that utilize the staff’s skillsets and time beneficially.

 A worker stuck doing a task they are poor at because their management doesn’t listen is not someone whose providing their true value.

 Today you walk out into the room.
 You look at everyone else, smile, say hello, and begin your day.
 Today you do your job to the best of your abilities.
 You lead with honest communication and guide your company to the way to success.